A newly funded startup, Internal, says it wants to help companies better manage their internal consoles – TechCrunch

 Naturally, Amano and Remeika are full of assurances why companies can trust them.
 “We don’t store data,” says Amano.
 “That resides on the [customer’s] servers.
 It stays in their database.”
 Internal’s technology instead “understands the structure of the data and will read that structure,” offers Remeika, who says not to mistake Internal for an analytics tool.
 “Analytics tools commonly provide a high-level overview; Internal is giving users granular access to customer data and letting you debug problems.”

-As for competitors, the duo say their most formidable opponent right now is developers who throw up a data model viewer that has complete access to everything in a database, which may be sloppy but happens routinely.
+As for competitors, the two say their most formidable opponent right now is developers who throw up a data model viewer that has complete access to everything in a database, which may be sloppy but happens routinely.

 Internal isn’t disclosing its pricing publicly just yet, but it says its initial target is non-technical users, on operations and customer support teams, for example.